 Now that we’ve explored the benefits of dedicated server disk space we can review the specifications of InMotion Hosting’s dedicated server product line.
 Each server specification includes a drive capable of housing large volumes of data but you will need to determine which configuration will fit your needs for archiving or performance.
 The performance of the storage options will depend on the type of storage you select with NVME having the best speeds.

-For high-speed SSD storage, the Essential, Advanced, and Elite dedicated servers all use standard SSD hardware as their primary hard drives.
-The Elite dedicated server uses these hard drives in a redundant array of independent disks, also known as a RAID system, for added reliability.
+For high-speed SSD storage, InMotion’s dedicated servers all use standard SSD hardware as their primary hard drives.
+Some dedicated server plans use these hard drives in a redundant array of independent disks, also known as a RAID system, for added reliability.

-For servers utilizing state-of-the-art hard drive technology, the CC-1000 and CC-2000 both use NVME M.2 hard drives.
+If you’re looking for servers utilizing state-of-the-art hard drive technology, the higher-end plans use NVME M.2 hard drives.
 This next-generation hardware offers even higher data transfer rates than standard SSD hardware.
 These higher data transfer rates ultimately translate to faster uploads, file saves, and enhanced website performance.